 Q: I’ve been a US legal permanent resident for almost ten years, and my green card is expiring soon.
 What is the current procedure for renewing it?

-A: Immigrants filing applications to renew permanent resident cards, commonly known as “green cards,” need to file Form I-90 (which can be downloaded together with detailed instructions at www.uscis.gov
+A: Immigrants filing applications to renew permanent resident cards with a ten-year term of validity, commonly known as “green cards,” need to file Form I-90 (which can be downloaded at www.uscis.gov

 ) with US Citizenship and Immigration Services (USCIS).
-The form can be mailed or sent by courier to the address specified in the instructions.
-The renewal submission also can be made electronically; go to www.uscis.gov
+The form can be mailed or sent by courier to the addresses shown in the instructions.
+The submission also can be made online; go to www.uscis.gov

 IMPORTANT: Applicants are being instructed to take to their biometrics appointments the records of any arrests, convictions, or any other involvement in criminal matters since last being granted legal permanent resident status.
 Immigration and Customs Enforcement (ICE) officers have been attending these appointments and reviewing the documentation supplied by applicants.
-Some applicants have been detained because of the criminal records they submitted or because their names appeared as a result of an ICE investigation as having outstanding criminal warrants.
+Some applicants have been detained because of the criminal records they submitted or because an ICE background investigation detected criminal convictions or outstanding arrest warrants.
 Accordingly, it is IMPERATIVE that you obtain legal advice before your biometrics appointment if you have ANY issues involving past or pending criminal proceedings anywhere in the world.

-IIIC can help you with the I-90 renewal filing process, as well as the application for getting a new green card when the original has been lost, stolen or mutilated, as well as when the card issued contains incorrect information.
+can help you with the I-90 renewal filing process, as well as the application for getting a new green card when the original has been lost or stolen, or when the card contains incorrect information.